The ongoing shortage of building materials has pushed construction site theft to an all-time high,…

 There are a few crucial elements to check for whenever selecting a contractor to manage your business waste disposal.
 They must adhere to licensing standards and have the requisite systems in place to produce the mandatory paperwork:

-Waste disposal providers must be licensed by the Environment Agency and be authorised to carry and dispose of business waste.
+Commercial waste removal providers must be licensed by the Environment Agency and be authorised to carry and dispose of business waste.

 They must produce Duty of Care Waste Transfer Notes for each disposal to act like your paper trail.